Topological Insulator nano-SQUID: Flux-tunable platform for topological superconductivity: Columnar nano-SQUID

 It is useful to mention that a similar SQUID pattern in the $I_c$ oscillations due to topological edge states has been reported for a 2D TI, HgTe \cite{Hart2014}, and for a higher-order TI, Bi \cite{Murani2017}; in these cases, a planar junction structure resulted in a SQUID behavior due to the dominance of supercurrents through the 1D edge states.
 In our case, the SQUID behavior owes to the dominance of 2D surface states in a sandwich junction structure.
 Note that the necessary magnetic field to generate $h/(2e)$ flux in the SQUID-loop is significantly larger in our device.

 One of the advantages of our geometry is that the chemical potential $\mu$ can be tuned by a back-gate voltage $V_{\rm G}$.
 The $V_{\rm G}$-dependence of $I_c$ shown in Fig.~2d for device B demonstrates that $\mu$ can be tuned across the Dirac point, which appears to be located at around $V_{\rm G} \approx -10$ V. The $I_c$ increases by a factor of 3 as $\mu$ moves away from the Dirac point into the $n$-type regime, while $I_c$ presents a saturation in the $p$-type regime.
-Such a behaviour has been observed in planar JJs based on TIs \cite{Ghatak2018, Cho2013} and graphene \cite{Ben2016}, where the saturation in the $p$-type regime was attributed to the formation of a $pn$-junction between the gated junction channel and the areas that are in direct contact with the SC electrodes.
+Such a behaviour is characteristic of gapless Dirac fermions and has been observed in planar JJs based on TIs \cite{Ghatak2018, Cho2013} and graphene \cite{Ben2016}; the saturation in the $p$-type regime was attributed to the formation of a $pn$-junction between the gated junction channel and the areas that are in direct contact with the SC electrodes.
 The weak oscillatory $I_c(V_{\rm G})$ behavior in the $p$-type regime could be due to a Fabry-Perot-like interference \cite{Calado2015, Ben2016}.

 One can see in Figs.~2e-f that the pronounced $I_c$ oscillations as a function of $B_x$ are stable with respect to changes in $V_{\rm G}$, although an offset in $I_c$ grows with $V_{\rm G}$ in the $n$-type regime.
 Interestingly, device B is tuned with $V_{\rm G}\approx -20$ V to a regime where $I_c$ becomes zero at the minima.
 Such a disappearance of $I_c$ is possible only when there is no bulk contribution and the critical current at the top and bottom surfaces are equal.
 Hence, one can conclude that our TI nano-SQUID is surface-dominated.
+This ``surface only" supercurent combined with its $V_{\rm G}$ dependence that is characteristic of gapless Dirac fermions are a clear manifestation of the TI nature.
+Note that the formation of charge puddles in the bulk due to disorder is efficiently suppressed by the shielding effect of the superconducting electrodes \cite{Kaufhold2025}, which is an additional advantage of the nano-SQUID.

 {\bf Theoretical description:} Let us start with a simple phenomenological model to describe the columnar TI nano-SQUID.
 We assume two independent JJs on the top and bottom of the TINW and further assume that the side surfaces are proximitized by Nb to have a finite SC gap $\Delta$ and they connect the two JJs.
 This is obviously a SQUID with the loop-area set by the cross-section of the nanowire.
 If we consider only the first harmonic in the current-phase relation (CPR) for each JJ, the total current of this SQUID is written as